Information and Cybersecurity Management

 Tamara Berestyana

-The interactive workshops and expert meetings were especially enjoyable because the topics covered during the sessions—AI, 5G expansion, and online security—are highly relevant today.
-Additionally, the fact that the training was conducted in English provided extra practice.
-It was an opportunity to gain unique information and experience from experts with real expertise.
+I enjoyed the interactive workshops and meetings with experts because the topics covered in the sessions—AI, the spread of 5G, and online security—are highly relevant today.
+Additionally, the training was conducted in English, which provided extra language practice.
+It’s an opportunity to gain unique insights and experience from experts with real expertise.
+I appreciated the interaction with the instructors in the program; the communication was easygoing, and you were treated as an equal.
+You could openly discuss your interests, get the information you needed, and always receive feedback.

 Oleh Khavrukh